Get an Affordable Group Health Insurance Plan for an Engineering Office

 As a small business owner or manager, one of the most important questions you can ask is how you will cover your employees’ healthcare needs.
 Although small businesses with 50 or fewer employees are usually exempt from offering group health insurance to employees, many small employers decide to purchase a small business health insurance plan anyways.
 This benefit can prove to be helpful for both employees and employer.
-In fact, in an eHealth 2017 report, 64% of respondents said that they offer small business health insurance because it helps them hire and retain the best workers.
+In fact, in an eHealth 2018 report, 66 percent of respondents said that they offer small business health insurance because it helps them hire and retain the best workers.

 Group health insurance for an engineering firm lets owners and managers fill critical positions within the business, and it allows employees to maintain their health and be protected from unexpected medical costs in the case of illness or injury.